 Across the United States, there are numerous ABA masters programs that applicants can select from.
 With that, finding the right ABA program depends on the requirements of the individual student, and many different programs have strengths and weaknesses in specific areas.
-The goal of this article is to highlight a handful of the top ABA masters programs that score strongly in multiple areas, in order to provide applicants with an accurate picture of what a program has to offer and if it could be a good personal fit.
+The goal of this article is to highlight a handful of the top ABA master’s programs that score strongly in multiple areas in order to provide applicants with an accurate picture of what a program has to offer and if it could be a good personal fit.

 Key Features in Top-Ranked ABA Programs